Meaning of Symbols on the Dryer

 - Rubber backed articles, foam rubber (latex foam), clothes or pillows fitted with foam rubber pads, fibreglass, shoes containing rubber, shower caps, babies waterproof napkin covers and waterproof textiles should not be dried in the dryer.
 These materials can when heated produce fire by spontaneous combustion.

 - The maximum mass of dry textiles depends on your model.
-The DE7060M model is rated at 7kg.
-The DE5060M model is rated at 5kg.
-The DE4060M model is rated at 4kg.
-Do not overload your dryer.
+DE7060P and DE7060G models are rated at 7kg.